 Rhodiola works much like (and in great synergy with) the classic Ayurvedic apaptogen ashwagandha.
-Much like rhodiola, ashwagandha has been found in numerous studies to support energy and endurance after hours of endurance exercise and stress.5
+Like rhodiola, ashwagandha supports energy after hours of endurance exercise and stress.

-Much like rhodiola, ashwagandha is one of the very few herbs that can boost physical energy and mood during the day, and also support deep sleep at night, suggesting these herbs boost energy reserves and fight fatigue without being stimulants that only mask symptoms and disturb normal sleep patterns.6
+Rhodiola and ashwagandha are also two of the very few herbs that can boost physical energy and mood during the day while also supporting deep sleep at night.
+This means that these herbs boost energy reserves and fight fatigue without acting as stimulants that mask symptoms and disturb normal sleep patterns.

 In China, eleuthero (aka Siberian ginseng) is considered one of the safest herbal adaptogens to support healthy energy levels.
-In one study with elderly adults complaining of fatigue, eleuthero supported better mental energy and social interaction, suggesting support for healthy energy levels with no reported side effects.7
+In a study with elderly adults complaining of fatigue, eleuthero supported better mental energy and social interaction, with no reported side effects.

-Shilajit works by enhancing natural production of the body’s primary energy source, adenosine triphosphate, commonly known as ATP.8
+Research shows that shilajit works by enhancing the natural production of the body’s primary energy source, adenosine triphosphate, commonly known as ATP.

-ATP is manufactured in the mitochondria, where food is converted into energy.
-ATP delivers about 95% of cellular energy that fuels the lion’s share of the body’s energy needs.
-It is involved in almost every one of the body’s physiological functions.
+ATP is manufactured in the mitochondria of cells, where food is converted into energy.
+ATP delivers about 95 percent of cellular energy, fueling the the body’s energy needs.
+It is involved in almost every physiological function.

-Ginger has been used for thousands of years as an energizer, adaptogen for stress, digestion and the nervous system.11 Most folks struggle with energy in part because of the poor or lack luster delivery of nutrients to support a healthy and robust energy reserve.
-Ginger was used Ayurvedically as a bio-enhancer to enhance the delivery of other herbs and herbal constituents in an Ayurvedic formula.10 In this formula it acts as a driver to boost the digestion and assimilation of the other herbs in the formula.11
+Most folks struggle with energy in part because of the poor delivery of nutrients to support a healthy and robust energy reserve.
+Ginger was used Ayurvedically as a bio-enhancer to amplify the potency of other herbs and herbal constituents in an Ayurvedic formula.